-If you own an automobile in Minnesota, your car insurance is required to include medical coverage if you are injured in an accident.
+If you own an automobile in Minnesota, your car insurance is required to provide medical coverage if you are injured in an accident.
 Unfortunately, this law does not apply a motorcycle owner.
 Therefore, medical coverage for the motorcycle owner is not automatically included in the coverage for the bike.
-Medical insurance for a motorcycle accident is optional and has to be purchased as an add-on with the insurance policy.
-The insurance company is required to offer you insurance so your medical bills will be covered after a motorcycle accident, but that doesn’t mean they have to encourage you to get it, or even explain how important it may be to you.
+Medical insurance for a motorcycle accident is optional and has to be purchased as an add-on with the bike’s insurance policy.
+The insurance company is required to offer you insurance you can buy so your medical bills will be covered after a motor cycle accident, but that doesn’t mean they have to encourage you to get it, or even explain how important it may be to you.
 Our top motorcycle accident lawyers have represented many people injured in a crash who later wished they had purchased insurance to cover their medical bills.

 Minn.Stat.
 Sec.
 65B.48 Subd.
 5 regarding motorcycle coverage states: